If you’re looking for jobs that can be done remotely, then this list is for you.

 No list of location independent jobs is complete without mentioning software engineering.

-This is an incredibly broad field that includes mobile app development, web development, and other types of software engineering (such as developing in-house tools for a large bank, or developing a script that analyzes data for a company to improve their advertising).
+Software engineering is a broad field that includes mobile app development, web development, and other types of software engineering (such as developing in-house tools for a large bank, or developing a script that analyzes data for a company to improve their advertising).

 Software Engineers regularly earn $100K+ including when working remotely.
 This is also one of the easiest types of work for getting an employer to let you go remote.
 A significant percentage of software engineers work remotely, whether freelance or for a single employer.

-Both of those resources above can help you find remote jobs in technology and software development in particular.
+The resources above can help you find remote jobs in technology and software development.

 If software development isn’t your thing, you could consider learning web design instead.
 Before a programmer creates a web page, someone needs to design it – the graphics, color schemes, layout, buttons, and more.